AnnaSyme/indoor-plants/README.md

 Example:

 * Copy `plastid-assembly.sh` into the directory where you will run the analysis
-* Make sure you have the tools installed (listed below).
+* Activate your conda environment with the tools installed.
 * Run: `bash plastid-assembly.sh -a adapters.fasta -b baits.fasta R1.fq R2.fq nano.fq`

 ## Basic process